The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Scenic passages between gulf islands, snow-covered peaks of the Olympic Mountains in Washington, multi-million dollar waterfront houses, a plenty of wildlife including birds, seals and even whales!

 There is no better place to make acquaintance with Victoria, the capital of British Columbia, than starting your walking tour at Beacon Hill's Park.
-Besides recreational and sport facilities, it features extremely beautiful botanic gardens, perfect for late afternoon pictures.
+Besides recreational and sports facilities, it features extremely beautiful botanic gardens, perfect for late afternoon pictures.

 Definitely does not look like the rest of Canada.